Chart Color Schemes

 Unanderra - Mount Kembla has moderate levels of nearby infrastructure activity, ranking in the 44thth percentile nationally

-The performance of a region is significantly influenced by changes in local infrastructure and major projects.
-AreaSearch has identified 35 such projects that could impact this area.
-Notable ones include Stockland Forest Reach - Huntley, Western Suburbs Preschool Kitchen Upgrade, Farmborough Road Large Lot Subdivision, and Waples Road Residential Subdivision.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 33 projects that could impact the region.
+Notable initiatives include Stockland Forest Reach - Huntley, Western Suburbs Preschool Kitchen Upgrade, Farmborough Road Large Lot Subdivision, and Waples Road Residential Subdivision.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.